Your A/B Testing Guide

-Evolv is always learning too, but at a much faster rate than traditional A/B testing models.
+Evolv AI is always learning too, but at a much faster rate than traditional A/B testing models.
 Combining algorithms with statistics allows the platform to test permutations that may never have even made it to wireframe stage, by learning what elements work together and resonate with your customers.
 This efficient, evolutionary process allows you to try out thousands of page combinations, generated from dozens of ideas, taking iterative and user-centered design to another level.

 Effective optimization is about data-driven design decisions.
 Through solid research, a robust testing schedule and a disciplined approach to interpreting results, you can learn more about your website’s role in your business than ever before.
 Combining this understanding with the statistical power and analysis offered by your testing software provides a major opportunity to deliver ongoing improvements at an impressive scale.